vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

   * At most 2.5 hours average (7.5 hours total) on personal finances, income and taxes across that week and the two preceding weeks
-  * At most 2 hours average (10 hours total) on personal fiannces, income and taxes across that week and the four preceding weeks
+  * At most 2 hours average (10 hours total) on personal finances, income and taxes across that week and the four preceding weeks

 ## Chores to catch up on